vacu9708/Embedded-system/ARM architecture/2. Programmers’ Model/readme.md

 - **Decline of Jazelle**: The advancements in JIT have largely overshadowed the need for direct bytecode execution.

 ## Saturated integer arithmetic
-Saturated arithmetic prevents the overflow/underflow of typical integer arithmetic.
+Saturated arithmetic prevents the overflow/underflow.
 Instead, if an operation results in a value outside the representable range, it is set to the closest representable value (the maximum or minimum value of the data type).
 - **For instance**, in 8-bit saturated arithmetic, if adding two numbers results in a value greater than 255, the result is set to 255.
 Similarly, if subtraction would result in a negative value, the result is set to 0.